george-labs/george-backend-hiring/docs/assumptions.md

 The file not found -> Exception is thrown and the program exits.
 The file is empty -> No stop words loaded, but program continues.

+## Iteration 3
+Partial implementation is presented in JavaApplication.java.
+Did not manage to properly implement reading input from file withit the time frame.